SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 sudo snap remove code
 ```

-I can also install the following VS Code Extensions:
+I also install the following VS Code Extensions:

+* Python from Microsoft,

+* Pylance from Microsoft,

+* AsciiDoc from asciidictor,

-* Live Server,
+* Live Server from Ritwick Dey,

+* Python Debugger from Microsoft,

+* Markdown All in One from Yu Zhang,

+* Prettier - Code formatter from Prettier,

-* Geo Data Viewer,
+* Geo Data Viewer from Random Fractals Inc.,

-* Code Spell Checker,
+* Code Spell Checker from Street Side Software,

+* Markdown Table Prettifier from Krisztian Daroczi,

-* JavaScript (ES6) Code Snippets,
+* JavaScript (ES6) Code Snippets from charalampos karypidis,

-* Prettier - Code formatter,

-* Markdown All in One,

-* rust-analyzer,
+* rust-analyzer from The Rust Programming Language rust-lang.org,

 * C/C++,